jcolag/entropy-arbitrage/2026-03-12-past-prologue.md

  > **ROLLMAN**: Thank you for bringing this to my attention, Major.
 I'll stay in close touch with the situation.

-Ready for this one?
-[Susan Bay](https://en.wikipedia.org/wiki/Susan_Bay) plays the admiral, here, who appeared a handful of times over the years, but people know her now as more of a director and political activist, plus ex-wife of John Schuck---the Klingon ambassador in [**The Voyage Home**]({% post_url 2022-04-07-tvh %}) and [**The Undiscovered Country**]({% post_url 2022-04-21-tuc %}) among more than a few other roles including a few more ahead of us---Leonard Nimoy's widow, and Michael Bay's cousin.
+Ready for this one?  {% wiki Susan_Bay|Susan Bay|en %} plays the admiral, here, who appeared a handful of times over the years, but people know her now as more of a director and political activist, plus ex-wife of John Schuck---the Klingon ambassador in [**The Voyage Home**]({% post_url 2022-04-07-tvh %}) and [**The Undiscovered Country**]({% post_url 2022-04-21-tuc %}) among more than a few other roles including a few more ahead of us---Leonard Nimoy's widow, and Michael Bay's cousin.
 Good people, from what I can tell, in other words.

  > **O'BRIEN**: Sir, I don't know much about the Bajoran terrorists, but you've never fought the Cardassians, have you?